Five Dolls for an August Moon: Plot

 As tempers flare to Farrell's apparent death and disappearance, the killings escalate.
 Peggy, standing on the balcony of her room, is shot dead by an unseen assailant.
 Jack arrives on the scene first and accuses Stark of being responsible.
 Marie is found to have been tied to a tree and stabbed in the chest.
 Jill turns up dead in her bathtub, her wrists slashed in an apparent suicide.
 Each of the bodies is placed in the freezer.
-The four remaining survivors - Stark, Jack, Nick, and Trudy - hold up in Stark's living room for the night.
+The four remaining survivors—Stark, Jack, Nick and Trudy—hold up in Stark's living room for the night.
 After bickering with Trudy, Nick storms off.
 The next morning, he too is found dead, and his body is placed in cold storage.

-Stark offers Trudy his cheque for Farrell's formula, which she reveals still exists on a microfilm, and uncovers a previously-hidden motorboat which will take them to the mainland.
+Stark offers Trudy his cheque for Farrell's formula, which she reveals still exists on a microfilm, and uncovers a previously hidden motorboat which can take them to the mainland.
 As he returns to the house to get supplies, Jack confronts him and reveals he killed everyone, except for Farrell, to steal their cheques; he also killed Peggy for nearly discovering his plan.
 Jack shoots him dead.
-Confronted by him in the freezer, Trudy offers to give him the formula in exchange for his cheque; during the handover, they simultaneously shoot each other; Trudy dies first.
-Isabelle steals the cheque and the formula, but not before an expiring Jack tries to stop her.
+Confronted by him in the freezer, Trudy offers to give him the formula in exchange for his cheque.
+During the handover, they simultaneously shoot each other; Trudy dies first.
+Isabel steals the cheque and the formula, but not before a dying Jack tries to stop her.

-Sometime later, a now-wealthy Isabelle visits Farrell in prison, where he is awaiting execution for the murder of his colleague, the rightful discoverer of the resin.
-Isabelle claims that she loves Farrell and had decided to save him by rendering him unconscious with a sodium pentathol pellet of the kind her father had used to tranquilize animals, but was unaware of sodium pentathol's truth serum properties, leading him to confess to killing his partner to the authorities.
-Isabelle reveals that she is broke, having cashed and spent George's and Jack's cheques but not Nick's due to her not knowing the account number.
-Aware of his inescapable fate and thankful to her, Farrell gives Isabelle the number, and she happily leaves, instructing her chauffeur to drive her to Lausanne.
+Some time later, a now-wealthy Isabel visits Farrell in prison, where he is awaiting execution for the murder of his colleague, the rightful discoverer of the resin.
+Isabel claims that she loves Farrell and had decided to save him by rendering him unconscious with a sodium pentathol pellet of the kind her father had used to tranquilize animals, but was unaware of sodium pentathol's truth serum properties, leading him to confess to killing his partner to the authorities.
+Isabel reveals that she is broke, having cashed and spent George's and Jack's cheques but not Nick's due to her not knowing the account number.
+Aware of his inescapable fate and thankful to her, Farrell gives Isabel the number, and she happily leaves, instructing her chauffeur to drive her to Lausanne.